Characterization measurements of the TRISTAN multi-pixel silicon drift detector: Module characterization with electrons

 \section{Module characterization with electrons}

 The 47-pixel TRISTAN detector module was tested at the monitor spectrometer beamline of the KATRIN experiment.
 Similar to the main beamline of KATRIN, an electron source is combined with a kinetic energy filter~(MAC-E filter) followed by the detector.
 The electron source is a condensed, radioactive $^{\rm{83m}}\rm{Kr}$~source providing several monoenergetic electron lines from internal conversion~\cite{venos_18}.
 The source is set to a negative potential of~\SI{1000}{V}, which adds \SI{1}{\keV} to the kinetic energy of the electrons.
 In the measurement, the MAC-E filter was set to reject all electrons below the L$_3$-32~line at~\SI{31.47}{keV}, yielding a monoenergetic line from L$_3$-32~conversion at~\SI{31.47}{keV} and a superposition of L-32 and MN-32 conversion lines at around~\SI{33}{keV}.
+For data acquisition we used the Kerberos system, a 48-channel analog pulse processing and data acquisition platform \cite{king_21}.
 The acquired spectra are shown in~\textbf{Fig.}~\ref{fig:kr_spectra}.
+The detector was cooled to around \SI{-50}{\celsius}.
 All pixels show a similar performance and detector response.
 The rate on the detector varied between~\SIrange{40}{127}{cps} due to the magnetic field configuration at the beamline.
 The L$_3$-32~line is used to determine the energy resolution which is homogeneously distributed between~\SIrange{320}{360}{eV} FWHM over the entire detector chip.